akamo-de/docker-borgbackup-server/README.md

 The path `/backup/destination` is the hard coded path for the docker container to find the files.
 Do not change this path until you know what you are doing.

+In addition, the local SSH server port `2222` is used, because the ssh service is running as non-priviliged user within the container.

+If you need support - please ask [us](https://akamo.de).